Message Passing Neural PDE Solvers: Acknowledgments

 \section{Acknowledgments}

 Johannes Brandstetter thanks the Institute of Advanced Research in Artificial Intelligence (IARAI) and the Federal State Upper Austria for the support.
-The authors thank Markus Holzleitner for helpful comments on this work.
+Johannes Brandstetter acknowledges travel support from ELISE (GA no 951847).
+The authors thank Markus Holzleitner for helpful comments on this work, and Nick McGreivy for fruitful exchanges on numerical solvers.